comdex-official/networks/testnet/ICS/readme.md

 * Version: v14.0.0
 * Joining instructions: https://github.com/comdex-official/networks/blob/main/testnet/testnet-3/README.md

-## ⚠️  Complete STEP 2 (Opt in Tx on Provider Chain Before the Spawn Time - TBD) ⚠️
+## STEP 2 (Opt in Tx on Provider Chain Before the Spawn Time - TBD)

 ## IMPORTANT: ⚠️ **If you did not use the key assignment feature before spawn time, do not use it until the chain is live, stable and receiving VSCPackets from the provider! **⚠️